Law of Property Act 1925: Background

 The keynote policy of the act was to reduce the number of legal estates to two – freehold and leasehold – and generally to make the transfer of interests in land easier for purchasers.
 Other policies were to regulate mortgages and as to leases, to regulate mainly their assignment, and to tackle some of the lacunae, ambiguities and shortcomings in the law of property.
 Innovations included the default creation of easements under section 62 to reduce unintended denial of access, and statutory enlargement under section 153 (applications to convert very long leasehold to freehold, where no rent has been paid or demanded for a long period of time).

 The act followed a series of land law and policy reforms that had been begun by the Liberal government starting in 1906.
 This is how one American legal scholar, Morris Raphael Cohen, described it:

 That which was hidden from Maitland, Joshua Williams, and the other great ones, was revealed to a Welsh solicitor who in the budget of 1910 proposed to tax the land so as to force it on the market.
 The radically revolutionary character of this proposal was at once recognized in England.
 It was bitterly fought by all those who treasured what had remained of the old English aristocratic rule.
 When this budget finally passed, the basis of the old real property law and the effective power of the House of Lords was gone.
 (Note: The Parliament Act 1911 was introduced to reduce the ability of the House of Lords to block legislation, in order to allow these budget measures to pass.)
 The legislation of 1925–26 was thus a final completion in the realm of private law of the revolution that was fought in 1910 in the forum of public law, i.e., in the field of taxation and the power of the House of Lords.

 Provisions

+Councils can use the act to enforce a sale of a property.